 Self Regional Healthcare Primary Care Sports Medicine Fellowship aims to give attending physicians a broad spectrum of sports and activity related medical skills and knowledge sets.
 As it is the mandate of the associated residency to prepare physicians for the rural and small town setting, the fellowship acknowledges the need to prepare primary care sports medicine physicians the appropriate skills to use in all settings extending from the Friday night fall football game to the scuba diver returning from travel with latent decompression sickness.
 Faculty coverage is broad and offers an abundance of expertise.
 The program is accredited by the ACGME and all graduates have passed the ABFM CAQ exam on their first attempt.

 The Program Director is fellowship trained and has been board certified and practicing sports medicine over ten years.
 He has been teaching for 10 years, after spending four years in private practice, and is also fulltime attending for the family medicine residency.
 Our fulltime faculty also includes a family medicine and fellowship trained physician who has returned after four years of practice in Family and Sports Medicine to fulltime teaching.
-The founder of our fellowship has been certified in Sports Medicine since certification started in 1993.
-The Associate Director was certified in 1994 and directed the fellowship at the University of South Carolina as well as being the team physician there for nine years.
-Both physicians also have extensive private practice experience and significant research accomplishments as well.
+The founder of our fellowship has been certified in Sports Medicine since certification started in 1993 and continues to be intimately involved in our fellowship, both clinically and with the education of fellows and residents.
+All three of our faculty have had extensive private practice experience and significant research accomplishments as well.
 The primary faculty will be present in the sports medicine clinic and at most but not all training room settings.
 At least one faculty will be available by pager or phone at all times.

 Our Sports Medicine Experience

 In addition the fellowship has educators from Orthopedic Surgery, Clinical Pathology, Physical Medicine & Rehabilitation, Clinical Imaging, Exercise Physiology/Sports Nutrition, Physical Therapy, Pharmacology, Cardiology, Coaching/Athletic Training, Family Medicine, Dive Medicine, and Procedures/Injections.
-Their responsibilities include but are not limited to the following: consultation, direct teacher to the fellow, supervision of procedures and research, and lecturing on topics such as NSAIDs, NCV/EMGs and issues relating to the relationship with team physician.
+Their responsibilities include but are not limited to the following: consultation, direct teacher to the fellow, supervision of procedures and research, and lecturing.

 The educational impact the fellowship offers will be executed in a variety of sports medicine care settings.